thegreatkeljb/thegreatkeljb.github.io/README.md

 # thegreatkeljb.github.io

-This project was designed to showcase my skills ,experiences and character in a digital format that offering an online representation of my self.
+This project was designed to showcase my skills, experiences, and character in a digital format that offers an online representation of my self.
 August 16, 2024